Bert W. Markovich

 Bert Markovich focuses his practice on maritime law, the defense of complex and high-stakes litigation (including class action and mass tort), and product liability litigation.
 He represents several marine, pharmaceutical, and manufacturing companies in complicated and high-profile cases.
 A practiced and keen trial attorney with more than 30 years of experience, Bert has the savvy to know which litigation strategy is in his clients’ best interest, whether it be to negotiate a settlement, arbitrate, or go to trial—all in the pursuit of the optimal outcome for each client he represents.

 A force in the courtroom

-Bert tried over 10 criminal jury cases while still in law school, and his first civil trial was within 3 months of entering the practice of law.
-He has had an active trial practice ever since.
-In the last 10 to 15 years, his cases have involved complex commercial disputes, wrongful death and catastrophic personal injury.
+In recent years, Bert’s cases have involved difficult commercial disputes, wrongful death, and catastrophic personal injury.
 Helping maritime and manufacturing clients resolve thorny disputes is the aspect of his practice that he finds most intriguing.
 A varsity football player in college, Bert enjoys competition, and his trial practice allows him to continue competing in the defense of his clients.